OBoursalie/research_repository_template/thesis/paper/README.md

 # Thesis Directory

-This directory has the following files:
+You will add the following files to this directory:
 - main.tex file (lastname_thesis_main.tex)
 - bib file (lastname_thesis_bibliography.bib)
 - All supplied latex files necessary to compile your paper (e.g., style files)